rowanG077/sphinx-multibuild/README.rst

     ``sphinx-multibuild -i ../doc -i ./build/doc/apigen -s ./build/doc/tmp -o ./build/doc/sphinx -M latexpdf -c ./build/doc/sphinx``

-Using the -m option will continously build the output when anything changes in any of the input directories.
+Using the ``-m`` option will continuously build the output when anything changes in any of the input directories.

     ``sphinx-multibuild -m -i ../doc -i ./build/doc/apigen -s ./build/doc/tmp -o ./build/doc/sphinx -b html -c ./build/doc/sphinx``

 How to use as module
 --------------------
 It is also possible to use sphinx-autobuild as a module and control the building programmatically.
 There is a single class ``SphinxMultiBuilder`` that you can instantiate and create builds or automatically build on change: